$C^{1,\alpha}$-rectifiability in low codimension in Heisenberg groups: Proof of the main results

-where $C:=C(n,\ell(p),\lambda)$ is the constant as in Lemma \ref{lemma:keyHn}.
-Notice that here we have used \eqref{uppdensitybd} to verify the assumption \eqref{eq:upperhypHn}.
+where $C:=C(n,\ell(p),\lambda)$ is the constant given in \Cref{lemma:keyHn}.
+Notice that this is possible because we use \eqref{uppdensitybd} to verify the assumption \eqref{eq:upperhypHn}.
 We now claim that, up to taking a larger aperture $\lambda'>\lambda$, we have that

-Suppose for a contradiction that this does not hold.
-Let $p,q\in E_i$ be such that the assumptions of Lemma \ref{lemma.2.29} hold; then we have the inclusion
+We argue by contradiction.
+Let $p,q\in E_i$ be such that the assumptions of \Cref{lemma.2.29} hold; then we have the inclusion